parijatmishra/parijatmishra.github.io/_posts/2024-09-30-social-proof-code-quality.md

 title: The Social Psychology of Secure Software
 ---

 Security breaches are no fun.
-There's much advice about how to improve security that revolves around tools, processes, and prioritization of security.
-No one talks about _social psychology_.
-Now, what does psychology have to do with cybersecurity?
+There's much advice about how to improve cybersecurity that boils down to: products, processes and priorities.
+No one talks about _psychology_.
+Now, what on earth does psychology have to do with cybersecurity?

 Organizations are spending a lot of money on security products, to the tune of